dodinhtrung97/Zork/readme-instruction.txt

 	Player Movements:
 		1. The player may travel between levels freely (monsters are not required to be beaten)
-		2. There are 4 directions: front, back, left, right
+		2. There are 4 directions: north, south, east, west
 		3. The player may go 1 step at a time

 	Monster:
-		1. Confronting the monster will give the player 3 choices: to fight, spare, or run away
+		1. Confronting the monster will give the player 3 choices: to fight, or run away
-			Kill: Gives player loots from monsters (potion, equipment)
+			Kill: Gives player loots from monsters (potion, equipment) Run Away: Runnning away will result in enemy's death but may decrease user's hp at random with 3 times the monster's hp
-			Spare: Monster will point the player to the location of a key item, neccesary to beat the game Run Away: .....
-It's just running away, what u wan from me desu

-			*Note: Sparing or running away from the monster result in damage dealt to the player every action they take for a randomized 5-10 steps
 		2. There is always a monster in front of the door to the next level (unless it is already beaten prio)
-		3. Some monsters may be non-hostile but are killable if the player decides to be an asshole

 	Items:
 		1. Consumable items will be stored and can be used upon calling a command
-		2. Equipable items will be automatically equipped on pick up
-		3. Key items (pieces of paper) can be brought up through a command
+		2. Key items (pieces of paper) can be brought up through a command

 Commands: